Kid-Friendly Activities in Lafayette — That Parents Will Love, Too - 510 Families

 Kid-Friendly Activities in Lafayette — That Parents Will Love, Too

-When we’re looking for a change of scenery, we like to explore the “La” in “Lamorinda.”
-Here are some of my favorite places to go with little kids and their accompanying grown-ups (including favorite places to eat!) in Lafayette, CA. Lafayette is about 15 minutes from Oakland or only two BART stops past Rockridge.
+If you’re looking for a change of scenery, consider exploring the “La” in “Lamorinda.”
+As an Oakland and now Lafayette-based mom, here are some of the best places to go with little kids and their accompanying grown-ups in Lafayette, CA, about 15 minutes from Oakland or only two BART stops past Rockridge.

 Lafayette has some great family adventures to keep us active.
 Here are three of our favorites that are both kid-friendly and dog-friendly (for all you fellow “fur baby parents”).